cyberway/golos.contracts/docs/en-US/rewards_definition.md

 ## Determining rewards for a post on the Golos application website in real time mode

-After a post is published, users (including curators, beneficiaries and author of this post) may be interested in voting process for this post, as well as predicted rewards for it.
-Users are given the opportunity to get up-to-date information about the voting process and predicted payments for the post on Golos application website.
+After a message is published, users (including curators, beneficiaries and author of this post) may be interested in voting process for this message, as well as predicted rewards for it.
+Users are given the opportunity to get up-to-date information about the voting process and predicted payments for the message on Golos application website.

 The `golos.publication` smart contract implements logic to calculate all the necessary payments for the post and put the actual calculation results on the website.
 This logic is based on processing of actual data taken from messages that are received from Event Engine.
-The calculation results are modified after each received message from Event Engine and depend mainly on such parameters as a size of the reward pool, a number of current publications, as well as weight of each voting user.
+The calculation results are modified after each received message from Event Engine in real time and depend mainly on such parameters as a size of the reward pool, a number of current publications, as well as «weight» of each voting user.

 This section provides methods that can be applied in applications to determine the (predicted) amounts of rewards in real time mode, while is voting for a post.
 The list of determined rewards is as follows:
   * total amount of rewards for the post;